monsonite/NAND_TICK/README.md

 Any of these "chips"  can be opened - so the underlying logic and functionality can be inspected.

-If converted to discrete LED DTL logic, using through-hole components the shift register woyld be about 240mm x100 mm.
+If converted to discrete LED DTL logic, using through-hole components the shift register would be about 340mm x100 mm.
 DFF-24.jpg shows how one quarter of the basic KB165 register could be assembled on a 4-layer PCB (internal power and ground planes) with conventional through-hole components.

 The Combo and the KB74 plus ROM and RAM would fit on a similar 240x100mm sized board.
 These could be rack mounted, using DIN41612 backplane connectors with a simple bus running between them.